Lead Management

 - Cold pool: Scores under 50, early-stage, recycled leads

-Works well when your scoring model is accurate and you have clear quality differences.
+Works well when your lead scoring systems are accurate and you have clear quality differences.

 By product or solution: